brainnetome/diffusionkit/source/userguide.rst

     -o                                        Output file (NIfTI).
     -nor             1                        Normalize fiber density: 1(yes) or 0(no).

-bnmerge/bnsplit, to merge the 3D volumes to 4D or split 4D to 3D volumes.
+:code:`bnmerge` / :code:`bnsplit`, to merge the 3D volumes to 4D or split 4D to 3D volumes.

 .. code-block:: bash

- ccm@:bin$ ./bnmerge -h
+ $ ./bnmerge -h
  bnmerge: Merge 3D NIfTI files  to 4D NIfTI file.
     This program is to merge 3D NIfTI files to 4D NIfTI file.
     Usage: bnmerge filein1 filein2 ... fileout